inkytonik/markdown-select/README.md

 VSCode extension to enhance selection in Markdown documents.

+NOTE: As of the October 2020 version of VSCode (1.51) there is built-in support for [Markdown smart select](https://code.visualstudio.com/updates/v1_51#_markdown-smart-select), so this extension is not needed anymore.

 Adds a selection provider that reports:

 - paragraph selections (delimited by blank lines) and